Zoë Badwi

-Zoë Badwi (born 4 May 1986) is an Australian singer, songwriter, model, and actress.
+Zoë Badwi (born 4 May 1978) is an Australian singer and songwriter.

 Early life

 Badwi was born in Germany but later moved to Melbourne, Victoria in Australia, where she was raised.
 She is half Irish, one-quarter Egyptian, and one-quarter Saudi Arabian.
 Before her career in music began, Badwi spent time modelling and featured in a series of television commercials including advertisements for Telstra and Mars Bars.
 She made her acting debut appearing in the Australian drama series Raw FM, which she took part in for eight months.
 Badwi is a cousin of Little Mix member Jade Thirlwall.

 Career

 In 2001, Badwi became a member of the Australian girl group Sirens, replacing the original third member who left to pursue a career in modelling.
 They had minor success with the singles "Like Fire, Like Rain" and the cover version of The Pointer Sisters' "I'm So Excited" featuring Sara-Marie Fedele from the first series of Big Brother Australia.
 Badwi later left the group to pursue a solo career.

 After being discovered by Grant Smillie, a member of the Australian duo TV Rock at a venue in Melbourne, Badwi went on to sign with Neon Records and released her debut solo single "Release Me" in November 2008.
 The single reached number one on the ARIA Clubs Chart and received two award nominations for "Best Dance Release" at the 2009 ARIA Music Awards and also "Dance Work of the Year" at the 2010 APRA Awards.
 In July 2010, Badwi released her fourth single, "Freefallin".
 It reached a peak of number nine on the ARIA Singles Chart and was eventually certified platinum.
 In September 2010, it was announced that she had signed to US record label, Atlantic Records.

 "Accidents Happen" was released on 24 January 2011, as Badwi's fifth overall single.
 While filming the music video for the song, a resident in the street where the clip was filmed fired a catapult at Badwi, who was unharmed.
 It is not known whether her singing was a motive for the attack.
 The video shoot went on afterward with no incident and no one was apprehended over the matter.